Siouxland Forecast: February 29, 2020

 Those clouds will continue to move in, making way for partly cloudy skies tonight with patchy fog possible and light winds as we fall to a low of 30 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see what spring like weather is coming to Siouxland this week!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see what spring like weather is coming to Siouxland this week!